bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

 You are a senior or young researcher and have been invited by a peer to give a talk at a Chinese institute or university, to give a class, to attend a conference or a workshop?
 You wish to accept but wonder if you need to apply for a visa?
-And if so, what documents do you need for the application?
+And if so, what documents you need for the application?
 How to organize your trip?
 What you should know before going?
 How will you sustain yourself when you're there?
-Say no more, you are at the right place!
+Say no more, you are in the right place!

 First things first, if you are dealing with a renowned Chinese academic institute, you can sit back and relax, you are in good hands!
 They know their